tsuru/tsuru/docs/index.rst

 * :doc:`using services </apps/client/services>`

-Running Tsuru
+Running tsuru
 +++++++++++++

-Build your cloud with Tsuru.
+Build your cloud with tsuru.

-Install Tsuru
+Install tsuru
 -------------